medhatdawoud/react-change-highlight/README.md

 ## Usage

-Basically you need to wrap the components you want to highlight on change inside `HighlightChange` element then add `ref` attribute to each child in this component to be used to be highlighted.
+Basically you need to wrap the components you want to highlight on change inside `ChangeHighlight` element (default import) then add `ref` attribute to each child in this component which you want to highlight when they got their content changed.

-In the following example the `count` variable comes from state, so when ever that function `setCount()` is called with any different value the background of that wrapped div will be changed
+In the following example the `count` variable comes from state, so when ever that function `setCount()` is called with any different value the background of that wrapped div will be changed as a default action, but actually it can be any kind of animation you make into the class you will pass to `highlightStyle` attribute.

 ```jsx
 import ChangeHighlight from "react-change-highlight";